HDTian/DRMR/README.md

 ```

 ## Covariate adjustment
-If you need to adjust for covariates, add them to your data dat with the name `C1`, `C2`, etc. Ensure that the data type is correct as the fitting will follow the rules of the `lm` function[^lm].
+If you need to adjust for covariates, add them to your data `dat` or `rdat` with the name `C1`, `C2`, etc. Ensure that the data type is correct as the fitting will follow the rules of the `lm` function[^lm].
 To enable covariate adjustment, set the argument `covariate=TRUE`.
 ```R
 getSummaryInf( rdat,covariate=TRUE)
 ```